 production of Rameau's "Hippolyte et Aricie".
 In summer 2015 she was participant of the Bavarian Culture and Music Festival "Wasserburger Musiksommer", where she performed, together with pianist and accompanist Rita Kaufmann, on stage in several performances.

-This summer Dominique was on stage as "Giunone" in Prof. Holger Klembt's opera production
+In summer 2016 Dominique was on stage as "Giunone" in Prof. Holger Klembt's opera production

 of Claudio Monteverdi's opera "Il ritorno d'Ulisse in patria", second time

 under his direction, at the HfM Würzburg.
-Moreover you could see her performing at the International Summer Academy in Salzburg.
-In late summer was Dominique on stage in
+Moreover she could be seen performing at the International Summer Academy in Salzburg.
+In late summer of the same year was Dominique

-Palermo/Sicily, under the International Young Opera Singer Academy "Vocalissima".
-In concerts on impressive stages she captured the audience's imagination with expressive interpretations of Konstanze
+also on stage in Palermo/Sicily, under the International Young Opera Singer Academy "Vocalissima".
+In concerts on impressive stages she captured the audience's imagination with expressive

 In February 2017 Dominique Dethier performed again on stage of the opera school of HfM Würzburg.
 There she played, once again unter the incomparable great and inspiring dircetion of head and stage director Prof. Holger Klembt, together with just as well-known conductor Ulrich Pakush, this time the role of "Venus", in the production of Jacques Offenbach's operetta "Orpheus in the underworld".